-Simon Cowell of American Idol?
+Simon Cowell of American Idol.

 In the years since Jon spoke in 2007, The Life Raft Debate has been more substantive, while still being funny.
-One year, a history professor told the audience that history shows that in the chaos following a global catastrophe, one person on the life raft-- "One of you in the audience," he said-- would definitely become a dictator.
-And he, as a historian, would be the ideal adviser to this dictator, to tell them how to be benevolent.
+One year, a history professor told the audience that history shows that in the chaos following a global catastrophe, one person on the life raft, one of you in the audience, he said, would definitely become a dictator.
+And he, as a historian, would be the ideal advisor to this dictator, to tell them how to be benevolent.

 A mathematics professor, all in camouflage gear, calmly argued that without mathematics, the life raft survivors would have trouble navigating anywhere and building anything durable once they got there.
 He also promised that no one on the life raft would have to do math ever again.
 He won.